 Another RTS for any Viking fans out there, Bad North skews slightly harder than your usual strategy game.
 While you need to defend from incoming attackers, you also have to keep in mind that the game has permadeath.
 So, you can spend a lot of time investing in a character, but once they’re gone, they’re gone.
 It’s harsh but addictive.

 One of the all-time classics of the genre, Civilization VI is the most recent title in the legendary series.
 You have to build up a country over 4,000 years or so, through many different historical eras, all the way to the future and beyond.
 It’s exceptional, addictive, and has stellar DLC.
 I’ve managed to put more than 1,000 hours into the game, and I’m still not dead, so it’s got to be doing something right.
-If you end up liking it, why not check out the best games like Civilization to find something similar?
+If you end up liking it, why not check out the best games like Civilization to find something similar or our Civilisation 6 tier list?

 Kingdom: Two Crowns is one of my favourite indie games.
 It’s only tangentially similar to Age of Empires.
 It has all the strategy, but it’s a side-scroller too.
 You have to spend your days finding supplies to build up your base, and the evenings defending the base from nasty creatures.
 It has an excellent game loop, and you can play it with a friend.
 Definitely worth a look.